kumark29-personal/turf-cricket-scorecard/README.md

 1. Open `index.html` in a web browser
 2. Click buttons to record runs, dots, wides, no balls, and wickets
+3. Set max overs using "🏏 Max Overs" button for limited overs matches
-3. View detailed breakdown in "Over Breakdown" section
+4. View detailed breakdown in "Over Breakdown" section
-4. Click "Scoreboard" to see over-wise totals
+5. Click "Scoreboard" to see over-wise totals
-5. Use "Undo" to remove last delivery (including extras)
+6. Use "Undo" to remove last delivery (including extras)
-6. Click "Start Fresh Match" to save current match and start new one
+7. Click "Start Fresh Match" to save current match and start new one
-7. Click "Past Scorecard" to view saved match history
+8. Click "Past Scorecard" to view saved match history
-8. Click any saved match to view full details
+9. Click any saved match to view full details

 ## Features Summary

 ✅ Ball-by-ball breakdown with circular badges
 ✅ Extras tracking per ball position
 ✅ Auto-save to localStorage
+✅ Max overs feature with automatic over completion detection
+✅ Seamless first and second innings transition
 ✅ Match history with automatic saving
 ✅ Past scorecard viewer with full details
 ✅ Undo support for all delivery types